amal-araweelo/RV32I/README.md

 * <b> instructions.c</b> and <b>instructions.h</b>  contain switches for the different instruction types, as well as the function to dump the register contents.
 * <b> isasim.c is </b> the main file, containing the main features of the simulator

- Create and navigate to a build folder in the ubuntu terminal by running the following:
+ Create and navigate to a build folder in the Ubuntu terminal by running the following:
 ```
 mkdir build
 cd build